Badlands National Park: Visitor services

-The Badlands Wildnerness covers about one fourth of the park and was designated in 1976.
+The Badlands Wilderness covers about one fourth of the park and was designated in 1976.
 There are no designated trails and camping is permitted anywhere in what is considered to be the largest undisturbed mixed-prairie rangeland remaining in the U.S. As this wilderness is managed by the National Park Service, hunting is not permitted.
 U.S. Wilderness Areas do not allow motorized or mechanized vehicles, including bicycles.
 Although camping and fishing are allowed with proper permit, no roads or buildings are constructed and there is also no logging or mining, in compliance with the 1964 Wilderness Act.

 Climate

 According to the Köppen climate classification system, Badlands National Park has a hot-summer humid continental climate (Dfa).